 Many of our readers wanted our tutorials in one handy spot.
 As requested, we put our chalk pastel tutorials in ebook form for you – including video tutorials!
 Easy to view on a computer, iPad or Kindle.
 Easy to print.
 More details here on A Simple Start in Chalk Pastels.
 Now you can have a master artist teach your family – Just add paper and chalk pastels!

-Or get all four of our chalk pastel ebooks for a special price: Art for All Ages bundle
+Or get all five of our chalk pastel ebooks for a special price: Art for All Ages Complete Curriculum bundle

-Following is a list Nana’s chalk pastel tutorials:
+Following is a list of Free Hodgepodge chalk pastel tutorials: